Gurgel: Current days (2000 and beyond)

 The trademark Gurgel expired, was bought by another business, and is now used by a small Brazilian importer of tricycles.
 The current Gurgel has nothing in common with the original Gurgel company, except the name.

 The vehicles produced by the original factory are still running on Brazilian roads nowadays.
-It is not uncommon to see X-12, Tocantins, Supermini or BR-800 models on the streets, despite of the reduced number of specialized workshops and lack of specific parts for replacement.
+It is not uncommon to see X-12, Tocantins, Supermini or BR-800 models on the streets, despite the reduced number of specialized workshops and lack of specific parts for replacement.

 Gurgel's founder and owner João do Amaral Gurgel was born in 1926.
 A few years after Gurgel's bankruptcy, João do Amaral Gurgel developed Alzheimer's disease.
 He died on January 30, 2009, in São Paulo, due to complications from the disease.